DW: Professor Timothy Mousseau, did you collect these mutant firebugs [pictured at the top of the page]?

 Yes, we've collected a lot of deformed pollen.
 Seen a lot of deformed trees, too.
 Pines often show growth-form abnormalities, even in normal areas with no radionucleotide contamination.
 Sometimes it's an insect infestation, sometimes a hard freeze at the wrong time — you can find such anomalies anywhere.

 But in contaminated areas of Ukraine, we have a correlation between frequency of abnormality and the Chernobyl event.
 It's pretty strong evidence.
-There was a recent paper showing a very similar phenomenon in Fukushima.
+There was a paper showing a very similar phenomenon in Fukushima.
 The trees there are very young, but will likely also be twisted up in knots 30 years from now!

 What are the long-term effects of radiation on animal or plant species in contaminated areas?
 They've had their genomes altered.
 Will mutants persist?

 Well, in the long run, no. The thing is, some background rate of mutations happens constantly in every species, even in uncontaminated areas - albeit at a much lower rate than in areas contaminated by nuclear accidents.
 So most genetic variants have been tried already.
 The great majority are either neutral or slightly deleterious.
 If a mutation had any benefit to offer, it would already be there in the population.

 So the long-term effect of nuclear accidents on biodiversity is … none?